khanaiml/khanaiml/README.md

 ## About

-I am a **Scientific Machine Learning researcher and AI/ML engineer** working at the intersection of **machine learning and the natural sciences**, with applications across **materials science, energy systems, and computational healthcare**.
+I am a **Scientific Machine Learning (SciML) researcher and AI/ML engineer**, currently serving as a **Lecturer in Computer Science at Abdul Wali Khan University Mardan, Pakistan**.
+My work connects **machine learning with the natural sciences**, with applications across **materials science, energy systems, and computational healthcare**.

-My work combines scientific reasoning, machine learning, and practical engineering to develop systems that are **interpretable, uncertainty-aware, robust under distribution shift, and reproducible.**
+I combine scientific reasoning, machine learning, and practical engineering to develop **interpretable and reproducible systems**, with an emphasis on **uncertainty estimation, robustness, and evaluation under distribution shift**.

-> **Does a model merely perform well or can we trust what it predicts?**
+> **Does a model merely perform well, or can we trust what it predicts?**

+Through **university teaching and technical mentorship**, I connect academic concepts with practical engineering, research methodology, and professional responsibility, helping prepare students for careers in **academia and industry**.

 **Core domains:**
 `Scientific ML` · `Physics-Informed ML` · `Materials Informatics` · `Energy Intelligence` · `Healthcare AI` · `Reliable AI`